 So there you have it.
 If you love beer, love a festival and love to travel, there are plenty of places around the world where you will find your own little slice of beer heaven.

-Remember to drink sensibly and above all grab some travel insurance from Columbus Direct – but remember no insurer (including Columbus) will cover you for accidents while you’re are drunk!
+Remember to drink sensibly and above all grab some travel insurance – but remember no insurer will cover you for accidents while you’re are drunk!